We often ignore just how powerful and awesome smaller dicks can be, even when it comes to our silicone toy friends!

 Almost every queer person I know has sent pictures of toys from the Avant Pride line.
 “Look, a trans pride dildo!
 And look, an ace pride butt plug!”
 The joy doesn’t stop there, because Avant Pride toys are actually of fantastic quality, especially the P3.
 It’s 5.5” inches in length and 1.25 inches in width, and makes the most out of its modest size!

 This toy feels perfect.
-It’s squishy, pliable but not frustratingly so; it keeps still long enough to insert but doesn’t feel rigid, like being fucked by an action figure.
+It ticks all the boxes for being one of the best small dildos for beginners.
+It’s squishy and pliable but not frustratingly so; it keeps still long enough to insert but doesn’t feel rigid, like being fucked by an action figure.
 Whether it’s the satin texture or the springiness of the silicone, the P3 reminds me a bit of a marshmallow in how comfortable it is.

 The P3 is just… chef’s kiss.
 For starters, are you a lesbian or sapphic?
 The color scheme will probably be the first thing you notice since it’s a lesbian pride flag!
 The shape of the toy isn’t overtly phallic as well (though reminders, some lesbians have dicks).
 It comes fully equipped with a suction cup, so you can use it solo or put it in a harness for partnered play!

 Again, what a win this toy is!
 I want to be honest: I was a little hesitant to love this toy so much, especially since I’m not a lesbian, but I couldn’t help it.
 It sold me over, and for good reasons.
 It’s just a fantastic all-around dildo, practical in every way.
 I loved it so much, even though it’s only been a short while… We’ve already moved in together and adopted cats.
 (Just a little queer wlw joke for my sapphics!)